 When purchasing a gemstone, it is important to bear in mind what it would be set in and how often this piece will be worn.
 The hardness of tanzanite varies from 6 to 6.5.
 This is a fine hardness for a pendant which is worn out of harm’s way, but becomes a point of consideration in a ring.
-For example, a tanzanite ring which is worn on a daily basis will more readily show wear than the same design set with sapphire as our hands are in constant contact with a multitude of hard and abrasive substances.
+For example, a tanzanite ring worn on a daily basis will show wear more easily than the same design set with sapphire, as our hands are in constant contact with a multitude of hard and abrasive substances.
 A diamond ring worn on a daily basis will rarely show damage to its stones as most things the ring comes in contact with cannot scratch diamonds.
 Easy to understand then how diamonds became the go-to gem for engagement rings.

 A common misconception